litong01/developernet/README.md

 This is the vagrant project to install openstack onto physical servers.

+The release uses in this project is OpenStack mitaka

 The project uses vagrant plugin ManagedServers Provider, detailed information can be found here::